 Then try to arrange the recorded situations to increase anxiety (calling a stranger likely causes less anxiety than speaking in front of an audience).

 This list can then be used as a plan for dealing with shyness.
 By starting small, you will cope with increasingly difficult situations.
-And with each new victory, the feeling of confidence will grow, and shyness, accordingly, will decrease.
+And the confidence will increase with every triumph, and shyness, accordingly, will decrease.

 Read also: 5 Ways to Change Yourself For The Better